Q. What type of community is Oak Hammock?

 A. Optional services such as physical therapy, podiatry, occupational or speech therapy, rehabilitative treatments and equipment, ambulance services, Outpatient Primary Care Clinic, pharmacy or laboratory tests, companion services, home health services, bandages and dressings, etc. will result in additional charges.
 Some of these services will be billed directly by the professional providing the service and may be covered by Medicare or supplemental insurance.
 Members are required to have a Medicare A, Medicare B, and Medigap or supplemental insurance policy.
 Members are responsible for payment of any co-pays or deductibles.

 There are separate fees for the beauty and barber shop, the bar, convenience store, the dental suite, the vet clinic, private massage and spa services and similar services available on site.

 Q. Is transportation provided to OH members, free of charge?

 A. Yes.
 Oak Hammock provides transportation to various activities.
 There is a monthly printed schedule for transportation to offsite amenities such as grocery stores, libraries, campus visits, sporting events, cultural events and shopping malls.
 You will not be charged for this type of transportation.
 Personal scheduled transportation may also be provided for a fee.

 Q. Will I need to secure a homeowners insurance policy on my home at Oak Hammock?

 A. No. Your home is owned by Oak Hammock.
 Oak Hammock is responsible for all insurance on the property.
-However, Oak Hammock members are responsible for obtaining their own personal property insurance policy, most commonly known as renters insurance or content insurance.
+However, Oak Hammock recommends members obtain their own personal property insurance policy, most commonly known as renters insurance or content insurance.